RedCarpetLife

 Finance, Investments, Construction

-About A. Alcocer
+About Alberto Alcocer

 A lberto Alcocer, along with his cousin Alberto Cortina, is one of Spain's most famous and, at times, controversial financiers.
 The two are collectively known as "Los Albertos."
 Their business careers took off after they both married daughters of Esther and Alicia Koplowitz's father, who founded the construction company Fomento de Construcciones y Contratas (FCC).
 The cousins took control of FCC and transformed it into a major player in the Spanish construction industry.